wattsworth/joule/docs/installation.rst

 Joule
 =====
 The ``jouled`` daemon requires a Linux OS while the ``joule`` client can be used on any OS.
 Both are contained in the *joule* pypi package and require Python 3.9 or later.
-Omit step 3 if you plan on using the client functionality only.
+Omit the second command if you plan on using the client functionality only.

 .. raw:: html

     <div class="bash-code">
-    sudo curl -sL https://raw.githubusercontent.com/wattsworth/joule/master/requirements.txt | xargs -n 1 pip install sudo pip3 install joule
+    sudo pip3 install joule
     sudo joule admin initialize --dsn joule:joule@localhost:5432/joule
     </div>

 These commands do the following:

-1. Install recommended versions of project dependencies.
-This is optional, omitting this step will install the latest versions of dependencies in step 2.

-2. Install ``joule`` using pip.
+1. Install ``joule`` using pip.
 This will install the package into the system python environment which is the recommended configuration for data acquisition.
 You may use a virtual environment if you prefer but you will need to modify the service file and other instructions to point to the correct location of the *jouled* and *joule* executables.

-3. Initialize Joule with database connection information.
+2. Initialize Joule with database connection information.
 If you are using the :ref:`sec-install-timescaledb` docker container configuration above, use the connection string shown.
 Otherwise modify it to match your database configuration and credentials.
 The DSN format is:``<username>:<password>@<host>:<port>/<database>``

 .. _sec-install-lumen: